marjanpoimijat/berry-picker-tracker-docs/docs/translations.md

 - 🇫🇮 suomi (Finnish)
 - 🇸🇪 svenska (Swedish)

-## Adding support for a new language
+## Adding Support for a New Language

 All translations are stored in the file [translations.json](https://github.com/marjanpoimijat/berry-picker-tracker/blob/main/src/languages/translations.json).
 Support for new languages can be done by editing this file.
 The data is stored in the JSON format where the key is the name of the string as it appears in English in the user interface.
 Each key stores another object of key-value pairs, where the key is a [language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) and the value is the corresponding translation of the original English string.